sfriedowitz/BinodalPE.jl/README.md

 * `chi` - The Flory-Huggins parameter between polymer and solvent
 * `b` - The normalized segment length of a polymer
 * `lp` - The reference persistence length of a semi-flexible polymer (only used for worm-like chains)
+* `dg` - Short-range binding energy for models with reversible binding (`SinglePolyion` and `AssociationCoacervate`)

-Additionally, the electrostatic free energy within a model depends on the conformational properties of the polyelectrolytes.
+The electrostatic free energy within a model depends on the conformational properties of the polyelectrolytes.
-It is mandatory to specify an `AbstractChainStructure` when constructing an `AbstractModel`, which specifies the structure factor of the polymers used within the electrostatic free energy.
+It is mandatory to specify an `AbstractChainStructure` when constructing a model that specifies the structure factor of the polymers used within the electrostatic free energy.
 Available chain structures include:
 * `PointLike` - A Debye-Huckel description of point-like ions
 * `ExtendedPoint` - The extended Debye-Huckel description for point-like ions